What is included in my ticket price?

 - $4500 per voyage for exclusive charters

 By January 1st, 50% of the total ticket price is required.
 Reservations made after January 1st require a 50% deposit within two weeks of the booking date.
 Final payment is due 90 days prior to departure.
 Reservations made less than 90 days prior to departure must be accompanied by full payment within one week of booking.
+We do not accept credit cards.
 Learn more about trip payment & policies.

 Will I have Internet access or cell phone service?